janwilmake/cloudflare-sponsorware/README.md

 - ✅ Update sponsorflare version everywhere
 - `/usage` is now slow.
 Store transactions in SQL rather than KV (more efficient to query)

+### DO Observability

+- ✅ Figure out how to make Sponsorflare an SQLite-enabled DO without loosing data https://developers.cloudflare.com/durable-objects/api/sql-storage/ --> **cannot be done. need export then import**
+- export sponsorflare DO list, then make a new one and import into SQLite.
+- Add https://gist.github.com/Brayden/dfbf51e889323484b10c7f4a7e343eb1 to sponsorflare DO.
+For this, sponsorflare first needs to become a SQLite-enabled DO.
+- Also add it to sponsorflare middleware such that I can visit the API over `/sqlite/:name`
+- Also create a protected endpoint that'd exposes all database names as `{name,basePath}[]`
+- Deploy for Sponsorflare itself
+- Try adding it as SQL Server in https://app.outerbase.com

+Goal: migrate sponsorflare to sqlite and see all data in.

 ### Central Shadow DB

 - Currently, fetching all users requires 1 subrequest per user, which can be problematic.
 We need a master DO that keeps track of user info.
 Let's try a master DO that simply we write to each time we execute a query, but in waitUntil, such that it's a direct clone of all stuff together, but it doesn't slow stuff down.
 - If that's too slow, another way is with alarms.
 Each time a DO is activated, it can set an alarm (if not already) to back up itself to the master DO, within an hour.
+- The master DB is great to explore over outerbases UI.

 ### Admin endpoint: Get all user data